-In our former days, when we were walking according to the course of this world and we were in darkness, we had a gnawing, inner agitation that kept us restless, no matter what we were doing.
-We may have done our best to ignore or deny the inner agitation.
-But finally there came a day when we admitted our need for Yahuwah, and cried out to Yahushua [Jesus] for forgiveness and salvation.
+In our former days, when we were walking according to the course of this world, when we were in spiritual darkness, we had a deep gnawing, inner agitation that kept us restless.
+We may have done our best to ignore or deny the inner agitation, but finally … there came a day when we admitted our need for Yahuwah [the LORD], and cried out to Yahushua Messiah [Jesus Christ] for forgiveness and salvation.

-Thou [Yahuwah] wilt keep him in perfect peace, whose mind is stayed on [holds onto] thee: because he trusteth in thee (Isaiah 26:3).
+You [Yahuwah] will keep him in perfect peace, whose mind is stayed on [holds onto] You: because he trusts in You (Isaiah 26:3).

 The Holy Spirit’s Help

-Another consideration is this little phrase in Romans, “The Spirit also helpeth our infirmities…” (Romans 8:26a).
-There are countless times, every day, in which the Holy Spirit helps us in our weaknesses and frailties.
-Usually we do not recognize half of His enablements, yet when we do have eyes to see the Holy Spirit’s help and intervention, it is remarkable!
+There are countless times, every day, in which the Holy Spirit helps us in our weaknesses.
+Usually we do not recognize half of His enablements, yet when we do ‘see’ the Holy Spirit’s help and intervention, it is remarkable!

 Father has made this promise for His children:

-For the eyes of the LORD run to and fro throughout the whole earth, to show himself strong in the behalf of them whose heart is perfect toward him.
+For the eyes of Yahuwah [the LORD] run to and fro throughout the whole earth, to show Himself strong in the behalf of them whose heart is perfect [fully committed] toward Him.
 (2Chronicles 16:9a)

-This is amazing!
 First, we know that Yahushua Messiah, our Saviour, is at the Father’s right hand making intercession for us (Romans 8:34) [this alone is awesome!].
-Then we see in Romans 8:26-27, that we have an additional intercession on our behalf — the intercession made by the Holy Spirit, living within us!
+Then, as we see in Romans 8:26-27, we have an additional intercession on our behalf — the intercession made by the Holy Spirit, living within us!

 A List of Seven Comforts

-Let’s look at some of the ways the Holy Spirit brings comfort.
-Here is a list of seven comforts the Holy Spirit brings to us:
+Let’s look at some more ways the Holy Spirit brings comfort.

-- 1. The Holy Spirit sanctifies us [sets us apart] from the world, and purifies us by building within us a desire to obey the truth, and then gives us the grace [the enablement] to obey the truth (1Peter 1:2, 22).
+- 1. The Holy Spirit begins His transforming and purifying work in us by building within us a desire and the grace [the enablement] to obey the truth (1Peter 1:22-23).

-- 2. The Holy Spirit works within us to give us the will, the desire for Father’s good pleasure, and then the Holy Spirit gives us the grace [enablement], to do according to Father’s good pleasure (Philippians 2:13).
+- 2. The Holy Spirit works within us, giving us the will, or the ‘want to do’ Father’s good pleasure (Philippians 2:13).

-- 3. The Holy Spirit reveals to us, and teaches us the things of Yahuwah, thereby enabling us to spiritually discern the Word and the Truth of Yahuwah (1Corinthians 2:12-14; Psalms 86:11).
+- 3. As we study the Scriptures, it is the Holy Spirit who teaches us the things of Yahuwah, and enables us to spiritually discern His WORD and His Truth (1Corinthians 2:12-13; Psalms 86:11).

-- 4. The Holy Spirit is for us the Spirit of power [strength], whereby we are enabled to be fruitful in every good work, and to remain hopeful, joyful, and peaceful (2Timothy 1:7; Colossians 1:8-11; Romans 15:13).
+- 4. The Holy Spirit is for us the Spirit of power [strength], for He enables us to be fruitful in every good work, and to remain hopeful, joyful, and peaceful (2Timothy 1:7; Romans 15:13; Colossians 1:9b-10).

-- 6. The Holy Spirit gives us a sound mind, whereby we are enabled to know the things that are freely given to us of God, and to discern both good and evil (2Timothy 1:7; 1Corinthians 2:12-14; Hebrews 5:14).
+- 6. The Holy Spirit gives us a sound mind, for He enables us to know, from the Scriptures, the things Father has given us, and we can become confident in discerning both good and evil (2Timothy 1:7; 1Corinthians 2:12; Hebrews 5:14).

-- 7. The Holy Spirit shines the light of the knowledge of Yahuwah’s glory into us, through the truth of Yahushua Messiah.
-He thus confirms to us the excellency and source of His truth, and that it has nothing to do with our own meager efforts (2Corinthians 4:6).
+- 7. The Holy Spirit shines the light [the understanding] of the knowledge of Yahuwah’s glory into us, through receiving the truth of Yahushua Messiah.
+Over and over, by the Holy Spirit, the Scriptures comfort us, and confirms to us the excellency of God’s truth, and that it has nothing to do with our own wisdom (2Corinthians 4:6).

-With so much help from the Holy Spirit, may we never forget to be abundantly thankful every day for His ‘great grace’ [many enablements], and for His great comforts!
+With so much help from the Holy Spirit, may we never forget to be abundantly thankful every day, every moment, for His grace and comforts!!

 One of the Greatest Comforts of the Holy Spirit

-The heavenly gift of speaking in tongues is what the apostle Paul refers to as ‘praying in the Spirit’ or ‘praying with the Spirit’ (Ephesians 6:18; 1Corinthians 14:15) Those who have received this supernatural gifting of the Holy Spirit’s over-flowing, when Baptized in the Holy Spirit, will heartily agree with the apostle Paul: “I thank my God, I speak with tongues more than ye all!”
-(1Corinthian 14:18).
+The heavenly gift of speaking in tongues is what the apostle Paul refers to as ‘praying in the Spirit’ or ‘praying with the Spirit’ (Ephesians 6:18); 1Corinthians 14:15).
+Those who have received this supernatural gifting of the Holy Spirit’s over-flowing, upon being baptized in the Holy Spirit, will heartily agree with the apostle Paul: “I thank my God, that I speak with tongues, more than you all!”
+(1Corinthians 14:18).

-The practice of prayer by praying in the Spirit is indeed a comfort and a strengthening of our walk with Father, and it is available for every one of Father’s children.
+The practice of praying in the Spirit is indeed a comfort and a strengthening of our walk with Father, and it is available for ALL of Father’s children.

-- When we do not know what to pray for, then ‘praying in the Spirit’ helps us to pray what is needful and necessary, and according to Father’s will, at that particular moment (Romans 8:26, 27);
+- When we do not know what to pray for, then praying in the Spirit helps us to pray what is needful, according to Father’s will, at that particular moment (Romans 8:26-27);

-- When we pray in our heavenly prayer language, our spirit prays, along with the Holy Spirit, and we speak things that edify, or build up, our inner-most being.
-In this way we fulfill Paul’s prayer for Father’s children, that we would be strengthened with might by His Spirit in the inner man (1Corinthians 14:14,4; Ephesians 3:16);
+- When we pray in our heavenly prayer language, our spirit prays, along with the Holy Spirit, and we speak things that edify [build up] our inner-most being!
+In this way we fulfill Paul’s prayer for Father’s children: that we would be strengthened with might by God’s Spirit in our inner man (1Corinthians 14:4a); (Ephesians 6:16);

-- When we pray in the Spirit we are building and strengthening our faith.
-In this way we are enabled to maintain and guard our love for Father, and to increase in our expectant hope for Yahushua’s mercy (Jude 1:20, 21).
+- When we pray in the Spirit we are building up and strengthening our faith walk (Jude 1:20-21).
+In this way we are enabled to maintain and guard our love for Father, and to increase our expectant hope for His mercy.

-Oh, the amazing and wonderful goodness and mercy of Yahuwah Elohim!
+Oh, how amazing and wonderful is the goodness and mercy of Yahuwah Elohim!!

 A Very Present Help

-Father has given us His Word, the Scriptures, as a huge source of comfort, to continuously bring us knowledge and understanding.
-But it is the precious Holy Spirit that enlightens the Scriptures to us, and brings the Scriptures to our remembrance.
-Thus He comforts us, and is a very present help in our time of need (Psalms 107:20; 2Corinthians 6:2; Psalms 46:1).
+Father has given us His Word, the Scriptures, as a huge source of comfort, to continually bring us His knowledge, understanding, and guidance.
+But it is the precious Holy Spirit that enlightens the Scriptures to us, bringing the Scriptures to our remembrance!

-It is the precious Holy Spirit that comforts us with Father’s great grace [His many enablements], enabling us to remain hopeful, joyful, and peaceful, even through all our afflictions and trials.
+The precious Holy Spirit strengthens us with Father’s great grace [His many enablements].
+And, the Holy Spirit enables us to remain hopeful and peaceful, even through our afflictions and trials!

 - If you are not sure if you have received the baptism in the Holy Spirit, please see: Have You Received The Holy Spirit Since You Believed?